rgraingerdev/MS4Final/README.md

 ## Acknowledgements
 * Thank you to my mentor for supporting me through this project
 * Everybody on slack for answering any questions I had along the way.
+* Project structure from Boutiqe ado project
+* Models from boutique ado